AleksandraCislowski/quiz/README.md

 ## What you can do here?

 This quiz will match you a mythical creature that suits your character based on a few simple personality questions.
-Simply press the button with the answer that describe you the best, and see your results :)
+Simply press the button with the answer that describe you the best and see your results :)

 ## Available Scripts